Skip to content

 Summary

-Windows 11 alt codes and the emoji panel are handy tools for adding special characters, symbols, emojis, and GIFs without the hassle of searching and copying.
-They let you quickly insert these items directly into your text, making your writing more engaging and personal.
+Windows 11 Alt Codes and the emoji panel allow you to add special characters, symbols, emojis, and GIFs.
+These tools let you insert these items directly into your text, making your writing more engaging and personal.
+You do not need to search or copy-paste; a quick type or click adds them instantly.

 What is Alt 0172?